If you need to remove an old toilet and install a new one, you'll need these tips!

 - Under the home in the crawl space, most likely toward the front of the home.

-- Within 2 feet of the front of home underneath a lid inside a compartment.
+- Within 2 feet of the front of the home underneath a lid inside a compartment.

 - Homes on wells have too many different configurations to name here.
 As a “do it yourself-er” you probably already know how to shut your system off.

 If you cannot find your whole-house water shutoff, most water service jurisdictions will ask you to call them to shut your water off from the street service at your water meter.
 If this is not required you can purchase an inexpensive water meter key at your local hardware store.
 Please call your water service provider for further instructions on this point.